Kourtney Kardashian's Booty-Lifting Spanx Leggings Are On Sale

-Spanx Black Friday Sale: Save 20% On the Celeb-Loved Booty-Lifting Leggings & More Bestsellers
+Spanx Cyber Monday Sale: Save 20% On the Celeb-Loved Booty-Lifting Leggings & More Bestsellers

-Kourtney Kardashian's favorite booty-lifting leggings from Spanx are on sale for Black Friday, along with other Spanx bestsellers.
-The Spanx Black Friday sale is offering 20% off everything on the Spanx website, plus select styles are 50% off through Tuesday, Nov.
+On this lovely "Spanx-giving," Kourtney Kardashian's favorite booty-lifting leggings from Spanx are on sale for Cyber Monday, along with other Spanx bestsellers.
+The Spanx Cyber Monday sale is offering 20% off everything on the Spanx website, plus select styles are 50% off through Tuesday, Nov.
 30.

 The newly engaged star has long been a fan of Spanx leggings.
 As noted on Kardashian's lifestyle website, Poosh, the reality TV star has raved about the the shapewear brand's leggings, and couldn't help but introduce them to her team.